HombreOso/expenses_app/Compulsory list for expenses assessment.md

 The user should be able to name each of the regular expenses and enter the corresponding static amount.
-Dynamic (controllable) expenses should also be entered when the app is launched.
-For each dynamic expense category, it should be possible to enter a specific amount (optionally: a specific percentage of the available amount remaining after regular payments are deducted).
+Dynamic (controllable) expenses should also be entered when the app is launched for a first time.
+For each dynamic expense category, it should be possible to enter a specific amount (optionally: a specific percentage of the available amount remaining after regular payments are subtracted).

 There should be a way to change the above settings from the menu in the AppBar.